BobbyBrights/thetaServer/README.md

 You will want the Pi to connect to the internet at times so that libraries can be downloaded...
 But you will also want to test the system in a production state, which assumes no internet at all.
 After going through many configurations, the simplest way for me turned out to be using my phone as a tether device with bluetooth on my laptop...
 The non-obvious thing was that I had to go into the OSX network settings on my laptop and set bluetooth internet above wifi... things got much easier after that!

+## Please note:

+The OrbitControls.js file was tweaked to make this work...
+It's not the standard one that is distributed with three.js.

 ## Install

 0. place this repo at /var/www/html